-Lice

-- Lice is not a contagious disease. - Follow protocol (information is on the JSD website under nurse's information for schools) - Stay calm and maintain confidentiality. - If a child has lice, it is not necessary to check every child in the class (or school).
-If there are numerous cases, that may be necessary.
+Lice Lice is not a contagious disease.
+Follow protocol (info. is on the JSD website under nurse's information for schools).
+Stay calm and maintain confidentiality.
+If a child has lice, it is not necessary to check every child in the class (or school).
+JSD We ebsite Nursing Information The Jordan School District Nursing site has a lot of good information under nursing services.
+There are handouts, immunization info, exclusion criteria, etc.